| Weighted Geometric Mean Selected

 the composite as an additional piece of information.
 But also

 take a look at each individual test result in a viewset.
+Please don't rely exclusively on any synthetic benchmark such

 as SPECviewperf.
 In the end, isn't actual application performance